playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Because `original` is being exported by the `makePiglatin` context, you can save the value to a template variable `ogMsg`.

-But this example doesn't showcase very much of what makes the `as` keyword as powerful as it is: It can handle more complex expressions, such as piped values:
+But this example doesn't showcase very much of what makes the `as` keyword as powerful as it is: It can handle more complex expressions, such as piped values (in this example, the [uppercase pipe](https://angular.io/api/common/UpperCasePipe)):

 ```typescript
 @Component({